New Books & Release Dates

 Q. But I’d pay the postage/costs . . .

 A. It’s not the cost, it’s the time.
 Sorting out postage, payment, addresses, etc isn’t particularly difficult, but it’s a hassle – my writing’s a one-man operation and I don’t have anyone to delegate this sort of stuff to, meaning that any time I’m spending on things like this comes out of my workday.

 Q. I want to be a professional writer, do you have any advice?

-A. Some, though I’m not sure how much help it’ll be.
+A. Some, though I’m not sure how much it’ll help.
 You can read my thoughts on the subject here (that’s part 1, so keep going).

 Q. I’ve written a book, can you read it and give me a blurb?